Galilean relativity and its invariant bilinear forms: Galilean bilinear forms

-At the beginning, we will give all required definitions for avoiding ambiguities.
-All vector spaces considered in this paper are finite dimensional real vector spaces, unless stated otherwise. \begin{dfn} Let (M,g) be a vector space M equipped with a bilinear form g, then a linear operator A is an \emph{isometry} of (M,g) iff it preserves g, i.e. g(Ax,Ay) = g(x,y) for all vectors x,y in M. \end{dfn} \begin{prop} For symmetric g, A is an isometry of (M,g) iff g(Ax,Ax) = g(x,x) $\forall x\in M$. \end{prop} \textsl{Proof}: The necessary condition is trivial whereas the sufficient condition comes from :
+At the outset, we will provide all necessary definitions to avoid ambiguities.
+All vector spaces considered in this paper are finite-dimensional real vector spaces, unless otherwise stated. \begin{dfn} Let (M,g) be a vector space M equipped with a bilinear form g, then a linear operator A is an \emph{isometry} of (M,g) iff it preserves g, i.e. g(Ax,Ay) = g(x,y) for all vectors x,y in M. \end{dfn} \begin{prop} For symmetric g, A is an isometry of (M,g) iff g(Ax,Ax) = g(x,x) $\forall x\in M$. \end{prop} \textsl{Proof}: The necessary condition is trivial whereas the sufficient condition comes from :

 Q.E.D.\\

 When g is symmetric nondegenerate \footnote{g is nondegenerate iff g(x,y) = 0 $\forall$y$\in$M $\Rightarrow$ x = 0.}, the definition of (inversible) isometry can be provided by the notion of orthogonal operator.
 For this, we need to define an involution on operators of (M,g). \begin{dfn} Let g be a nondegenerate symmetric bilinear form on M, A a linear operator on M, then the \emph{involution} A* of A is defined by: